 NUS-USI represents the interests of around 200,000 students in Northern Ireland and campaigns on their behalf in many different fields such as student hardship, health, prejudice and accommodation.

 We also provide an infrastructure that helps individual students’ unions in the North of Ireland to develop their own work through our research, training and development functions.

-Take a look at the gallery to see some historical shots of the student movement in Northern Ireland.
+Take a look at our Facebook page to see some historical shots of the student movement in Northern Ireland.